micahblu/rsvp-me/readme.txt

 05-22-2012

-* Cleaned up some css styling rules and checked it against the wordpress 3.5.1
+* Cleaned up some css styling rules and checked plugin against wordpress 3.5.1

 12-30-2010 updates by Micah Blu